 The family will be receiving family and friends Monday evening, January 20th from 6 to 9 pm at the Melton Mortuary Chapel.
 The Funeral liturgy will be celebrated on Tuesday, January 21st at 10:00 am at St. Francis de Sales Catholic Church with a lunch and reception to follow.
 In lieu of flowers, the family is asking for donations to be made to one of the following in Dr. I.F.
 Salon’s memory: St. Francis de Sales Church, Alzheimer’s Association, Bowers Hospice House, and Raleigh County Commission on Aging.

-To send flowers to Iligino's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Iligino Salon, please visit our floral store.